|New from MoDOT: Steer It and Clear It|

 Hwy FF CLEAN UP DAY

-Stay tuned for the next Hwy FF clean-up day, to be scheduled sometime in September.
+Stay tuned for the next Hwy FF clean-up day.
 These days are mandated by the state’s highway memorial signage program and are a great way to give back to the community while honoring the memories of those lost along Hwy.
 FF.
-If we get a group of 20 people, we have completed the entire stretch from Wilderness Trails to Hwy 109 in less than 2 hours!
+With a group of 20 people, we have completed the entire stretch from Wilderness Trails to Hwy 109 in less than 2 hours!
 Contact us if you'd like to get involved.

 Welcome to One Curve at a Time, we need your help!

 One Curve At A Time is a community group of concerned citizens that has come together to insist on proactively changing and/or straightening the dangerous curves on Hwy FF/F in Northwest Jefferson County, Missouri.
 We are committed to...